srikarmanikonda/unify/README.md

 # Unify
-Unify is an app made for EpsilonHacks 2020
+Unify, known under development as Project PRISM is an app made for EpsilonHacks 2020